elkdanger/ReactTodoDemo/README.md

 - Note the call to `React.renderToString` in the index route to actually render the component on the server

 ## Tasks
-- `$ npm start` - run the site (browse to http://localhost:3000)
+- `$ npm start` - run the site (browse to http://localhost:3000) and start watchify to watch for changes on the component bundle
 - `$ npm run compile` - compile the JSX components.
-Since I don't have a watch task set up yet, you'll need to do this every time you change something in the component.

 [1]: https://www.npmjs.org/package/browserify-shim
 [2]: https://babeljs.io/docs/setup/#babel_register